 - Multicultural Counselling.

-I also have experience in working with Clients with:
+I also have experience in working alongside children and young persons/adults with:

 *Suicidal Ideation & Self-harm